 There are many dangers on construction sites.
 Workers use heavy equipment and power tools.
 They sometimes work high above the ground on ladders or scaffolding.
 Objects can fall from high places.
 Heavy materials are transported and put into place, including bricks, boards and steel beams.
+Debris and uneven surfaces can cause slip and falls.
 An accident can have serious health consequences for workers.

 An injury impacts workers and their families.
 The worker can’t go back to the construction site, so there is a loss of income.
 In the meantime, the medical expenses for treating injuries keep adding up.
 The usual bills don’t stop coming in – housing, car payments, credit cards.
 The financial situation for families can get pretty tough.

 What are common construction site accidents?

 Statistically, falls from height cause the most injuries and are the most common type of construction accident.
 According to the Occupational Safety & Health Administration (OSHA), the Bureau of Labor Statistics (BLS) reported falls were responsible for 38.7 percent of the total deaths in construction in 2016.
 Falls from height can happen anywhere on the job site, but they happen most frequently on ladders and scaffolding.